Tejas164321/Left2Lift/README.md

 ---

-> Made with ❤️ to reduce food waste, one pickup at a time.
+> Made with ❤️ to reduce food waste, one pickup at a time...
 > ⭐ Star this repo if you find it helpful!